liyihao1230/artificial_intelligence/README.md

 # artificial_intelligence
-knowledge about deep learning, reinforcement learning and machine learning
+About deep learning, reinforcement learning and machine learning